Theme

 What appears notable

-Based on the official materials, what readers may want to notice is the attempt to combine strong document-layout handling with a smaller parameter footprint and a fairly practical SDK-and-deployment story.
+The official materials are useful for checking the attempt to combine strong document-layout handling with a smaller parameter footprint and a fairly practical SDK-and-deployment story.

 Before using